Frequently Asked Questions about the Scoring Service

 Type the composition in the word processor of your choice (following all specified format guidelines) and then convert the file into a PDF.
-You can find PDF converters online.
+You can find free PDF converters online.

 If you have a Google Account, you can type your composition in Google Docs.
 Then, “print” the file to a PDF and save it to your computer.

 Only PDF’s can be submitted to the Scoring Service.